 Horses that belong to one owner or under one trainer, running on the same race, are "coupled" together.
-This means that when you bet on one you also get the other for no additional charge.
-They will be listed with the same number with a the first available letter added to the second coupled horse.
+This means that when you bet on one you also get the other horse added to your wager for no additional charge.
+They will be listed with the same number with the first available letter added to the second coupled horse.

-If both horses finish in the money then the higher payout will be applied.
-For combination payout purposes, with a Trifecta the fourth spot finisher will me marked as 3rd, and for Superfecta the 5th spot finisher will be marked as 4th.
+For clarification regarding how coupled runners appear in standings, please note that if both couple runners finish in the money-- in a Trifecta wager, the 4th spot finisher will be marked as 3rd.
+Whereas for a Superfecta wager the 5th spot finisher will be marked as 4th.